paperauthors/PLoS2022/README.md

 The Consequences of Representational Incompleteness submitted for PLoS 2022.

+All the data points used to build the graphs are in csv format in the folder output/ Summaries of the data for all graphs are also found in the folder output/

 In the source folder src/

 Run the simulations: run the following python simulation scripts: